 1. Indian Summers: The best drama of 2015 didn't make it into my recent year-in-review -- because I didn't get around to seeing it till 2016.
 So let's correct a grievous wrong.
 Indian Summers was the best thing I saw on TV last year, except I didn't see it till this year: a glorious piece of epic showmanship, remarkable acting, and sumptuous production values -- the kind that TV so rarely engages in anymore.
 I put off watching it for a time: I saw some reviews that described it as "a slow-burner" that "took a while to get going."
 Rubbish.
 Stop multi-tasking while you watch TV: put away your iPhone, turn off your iPad, put down the knitting, the book and the broom, and give it your full attention, like we used to do when shows actually demanded it.
 Indian Summers doesn't unfold "slowly" at all; there's merely a lot to digest: characters, relationships, history, backstory.
 Plot-lines that intersect unexpectedly, sometimes with gratifying results, other times with gruesome consequences.
 It's 1932, during the final years of British colonial rule in India, and as the power-players take to Simla, at the foothills of the Himalayas, to rule and revel, the locals take to the streets to evoke a call for national independence.
 A lot of viewers compared it (sometimes unfavorably) to 1984's Jewel in the Crown; yes, they're set in similar periods, but they couldn't be less alike in terms of approach, focus or tone.
 (You might as well compare Young Mr. Lincoln to 12 Years a Slave, or The Way We Were to Trumbo.)
 It's the kind of series that engages you in both the personal and political entanglements, and although the historical events are familiar, the way they unfold -- and how they impact the lives of the principal characters -- is never less than surprising, and occasionally overwhelming.
 Extraordinarily well-played by a cast headed by Julie Walters (in a career-best performance, playing a nasty piece of work without ever asking for sympathy or understanding), with powerful turns by Henry Lloyd-Hughes, Jemima West, Nikesh Patel, Fiona Glascott, and Alexander Cobb.
 Exceptional viewing, and happily, returning to Channel 4 in 2016.

 2. Marvel's Agent Carter: The best of the current comic-book adaptations, and, of course, the only one in grave danger of cancellation.
 So if it might not be picked up, what makes its two seasons worth investing in?
 Because it's a "superhero show" done right: one devoid of missteps, that only continues to improve.
 It strands its formidable secret agent Peggy Carter in a period dedicated to the disempowerment of women: the years following World War II, when men returned from battle to reclaim their old jobs and women were once again relegated to second-rate status.
 In Season 1, the show plays as a bit of a polemic; by Season 2, it lets go of the anger and simply offers itself as an antidote to the pervasive chauvinism -- serving up some of the strongest female characters to grace the small screen.
-Agent Carter eschews the kind of plot contrivances that started to take down The Flash barely months after it got started; it avoids the dour sameness that has set in on Arrow (where they continue to do flashbacks year after year without remembering why -- or how).
+Agent Carter eschews the kind of plot contrivances that started to take down The Flash barely months after it got started; it avoids the dour sameness that has set in on Arrow.
 Admirably earnest as it carries out its season-long missions, it's also delightfully playful: amiable without being arch, cheeky without being campy.
 It's got a trio of charismatic leads -- Hayley Atwell, James D'Arcy and Enver Gjokaj -- and with the exception of one first-season Russian scientist I wanted to chuck out a window, some of the best villains I've seen in recent years.
 (And I am not one who cares for the current crop of TV villains, but the two currently powering the story-line -- and I'll say no more, so if you do tune in, you can enjoy the element of surprise -- are spot-on.)
 And Season 2, which wisely transplanted its leads from New York City to Los Angeles, has been a heady mix of Hollywood hedonism and female empowerment.
 (You've got to love a show that understands that only in Tinseltown, where looks triumph over logic, could a villain successfully hide a ghoulish scar behind a peek-a-boo bang.)
 The show is as no-nonsense as Peggy Carter herself, yet as beguiling as Hayley Atwell in her Forties frocks.
 It will be missed when it exits the airwaves, but hopefully will always be there for the (re)viewing.

 3. Unforgotten: After watching BBC One's masterful War and Peace adaptation, I remarked to a friend in the UK that things like that just don't get made over here anymore: those grand historical miniseries that used to be the bread-and-butter of sweeps programming.
 While admitting the superiority of British television in that respect, my friend countered that we in the States have our own genre shows that the UK hasn't replicated or perfected -- chief among them, the newfangled police procedural that, in the tradition of CSI, pairs forensic science with old-fashioned detective work.
 And then I reminded him of ITV's gripping new series Unforgotten, which premiered in the fall of 2015 and has already been picked up for a second season.
 On the surface, Unforgotten is what CBS's Cold Case would have been if each murder had taken six episodes to solve, but it's buoyed by a delicious conceit at its core.
 Unlike the other procedurals, we don't meet the suspects only when the police come to interview them.
 We meet them from the start.
 Even as the body is being discovered, as the cold case is heating up, we're being introduced to clusters of families, friends and colleagues -- with no idea which among them might have a connection to the victim.
 It allows writer/creator Chris Lang some wonderful reveals along the way, and further, by the time the detectives come a-calling, we're already invested in the suspects' lives, as we watch characters and relationships established, developed and often -- as long-buried secrets come to light -- destroyed.
 The result is a show far more affecting than the average police procedural.
 And its ace-in-the-hole: star Nicola Walker, one of the most versatile yet underrated English actors, able to delineate and differentiate characters without ever stooping to the theatrical tricks lesser talents rely on.
 The ending of Series 1 was a little pat for my tastes, but Walker's empathetic performance, ably abetted by the winning Sanjeev Bhaskar, more than made up for any deficiencies.
 A rock-solid success.